 National Institutes of Health (NIH) - USA

-The international programme of internationalization of Fiocruz's Stricto Sensu graduate programmes (PrInt Fiocruz-CAPES) aims to expand Fiocruz's international insertion in education, science, technology and the production of frontier knowledge through the creation of inclusive inclusive networking environments that are capable of attracting students and researchers to study, with a multidisciplinary view of major global issues, and strengthening Fiocruz's role as an articulating institution for North-South cooperation in health education, science and technology.
+The Fiocruz internationalization programme (PrInt Fiocruz-CAPES) aims to expand Fiocruz's international insertion in education, science and technology.
+By creating inclusive networking environments that are capable of attracting students and researchers to study, along with a multidisciplinary view of major global issues, the programme implementation will strengthen Fiocruz's role as an articulating institution for North-South cooperation in the field.